-GUMBO!
+Cajun Gumbo!
 I just love it.
 Was I raised on it?
-No. I was raised in California and then Tennessee, neither famous for their gumbos.
-The fact is I never tried authentic gumbo until I was an adult, about 12 years ago.
+No. I was raised in California and then Tennessee, neither are very famous for their gumbos.
+I never tried authentic gumbo until I was an adult, about 12 years ago.
 But I have made up for lost time!
 I make it a couple of times a year now and order it off the menu when I can find it.

 I have even found a regular spot to get it… a winery.
 They have “Gumbo Sunday” on the last Sunday of the month for 4 months at the 1st of the year.
 The Cajun guy that owns it has a great version of sausage and chicken gumbo.